Penis creams do not work. There have been no clinical trials on their use. Save your money!

-After numerous inclusive studies into the effects of L-Arginine in the late 90s, it was found in 2003 that by adding Pycnogenol(extract from maritime pine bark) to the dose, 92.5% of participants were able to achieve a normal erection after being deemed as having erectile dysfunction.
+After numerous studies into the effects of L-Arginine in the late 90s, it was found in 2003 that a combination of these two substances 92.5% of participants were able to achieve a normal erection after being deemed as having erectile dysfunction.

 In multiple clinical trials, propionyl-L-carnitine has been shown to both increase sperm count and mobility, increasing the chances of getting your partner pregnant.